kristianmandrup/slush-markoa/default/templates/README.md

 For more, see [Issue #110](https://github.com/marko-js/marko/issues/110#issuecomment-125969373)

+Since every markoa app has a `marko-taglib.json` file in the root, we can do:

+`"taglib-imports": ["account", "casino", ...]` to import the global tag libs from each of the other apps ;) So all apps contribute to the shared lib of global tags!

 ### Widgets in the client app

 Just include the same app on the client and use the simple `widget.find` API